Understanding Menopause: A Workplace Priority for Companies

 Lower Engagement & Productivity

-Brain fog, fatigue and anxiety make it harder to stay focused.
-A CIPD report found that 59% of menopausal employees say symptoms negatively impact their work (3).
-Unmanaged menopause leads to:
+Symptoms like brain fog, fatigue, and anxiety make it hard for employees to stay focused.
+A CIPD report found that 59% of menopausal employees report a negative impact on their work (3).
+Unmanaged menopause can lead to:

-Less engagement – employees feel disconnected from their jobs.
+Less engagement – Employees often feel disconnected from their roles.

-Lower confidence & creativity – employees hesitate to contribute due to a lack of support
+Lower confidence & creativity – Employees might hesitate to contribute due to a lack of support.

 Why Businesses Need to Step Up